-Fabric management: Get rid of all things synthetic and fleece from your nightwear and linen wardrobe.
+Fabric management: Get rid of all things synthetic and fleece from your nightwear and bed linens.
 Cotton is your best option.
 It is breathable and has soft fibres.

 Matters of the mattress: Once upon a time, doctors would swear by hard mattresses.
 But with changing times, sleep experts have amended this thought.
 Semi-soft or soft mattresses snuggle your body and take the shape of your spine, thus, resulting in a good nights’ sleep.
 Remember the super-soft hotel beds where you sink into sleep like you haven’t slept for ages?
 Yes, that’s the comfort you should aim for.

 Make multivitamins a morning ritual: A lot of people pop their multivitamins post-dinner.
 These pills hyper-activate your brain and keep you active for at least the next four hours.
 It’s detrimental to your sleep cycle.
 “I feel you should take them with your breakfast instead,” says Gupta.

 Avoid caffeine: Steer clear of caffeinated beverages and chocolates after 6 pm.
 They activate your brain cells and leave you sleepless, come what may.
 Also, in general, people should avoid oily, ghee-rich food for dinner to avoid bloating at night.

 Reschedule gym hours: Do you work out post-dinner because the gym is relatively empty at that hour?
 Well, it is empty for a reason.
 Jog, stroll and walk post-dinner is de-stressing but runs and squats only increase lipids in your body making it difficult for you to fall asleep.